JonRC/save-log/README.md

 `$ save-log ls -- -la`

-### Disclaiming
+### Disclaimer
-save-log works for all commands except for some CLIs which needs complexly user iteration.
+save-log works for all commands except for some CLIs which need complex user interaction.

-For example, it works for `sudo su` but don't work for `npm init`.
+For example, it works for `sudo su` but not for `npm init`.